tkshfj/MMG/logs/project_log.md

 - Review image segmentation, detection and classification techniques
   - Chapters 1-9 of *Deep Learning with Python, 2nd Edition* by François Chollet.

+## 2025-05-05
+- Submitted the project proposal presentation.

 ## 2025-05-04

 - Revised the project proposal slides.